AdKats/BFACP/README.md

 git clone https://github.com/Prophet731/BFAdminCP.git .
 ```

-To update it all you will need to do is run `git remote update; git pull` and it will pull the latest version.
+To update it all you will need to do is run `git pull` and it will pull the latest version.

 ### Manual Method (Linux Only)